U.S.-India Higher Education Dialogue

 AACC encourages member colleges to take advantage of Passport to India, an initiative created to encourage an increase in the number of American students studying and interning in India.
 Through partnerships with business and non-governmental organizations, the initiative promotes internships, service learning & study abroad in India.

-During a recent interview with Forbes India, the U.S. Under Secretary of State for Public Diplomacy and Public Affairs Tara Sonenshine stated that the U.S. is planning to increase the number of American students in India to 15,000 in five years through the Passport to India initiative.
+During an interview with Forbes India, the U.S. Under Secretary of State for Public Diplomacy and Public Affairs Tara Sonenshine stated that the U.S. is planning to increase the number of American students in India to 15,000 in five years through the Passport to India initiative.